Brianna Martinez: Orlando Pride

 Martinez was drafted 17th overall by Racing Louisville FC in the 2023 NWSL Draft but did not sign with the club.
-She was invited to train with the Orlando Pride as a non-rostered player in the 2023 preseason and agreed to a one-year contract with an option for an additional year.
+She was invited to train with the Orlando Pride as a non-rostered player in the 2023 preseason and agreed to a one-year contract with the option for an additional year.
 She made her professional debut on April 23, coming on as an 84th-minute substitute for Haley McCutcheon in a 2–0 loss to the Kansas City Current.
-She made her first start on May 10, playing the full 4–2 loss to the Washington Spirit in the 2023 NWSL Challenge Cup.
-During her rookie season, she made eight regular-season appearances and played in four games (three starts) in the Challenge Cup.
+She made her first start on May 10, playing the full 4–2 loss to the Washington Spirit in the NWSL Challenge Cup.
+During her rookie season, she made eight regular-season appearances and played in four games (with three starts) in the Challenge Cup.
 After the season, the Pride exercised her player option.

 Martinez made her first regular-season start on March 22, 2024, playing the full 1–1 draw at center back against Angel City FC.
-She became a regular starter at right back in the early part of the season except when center back Rafaelle was healthy and pushed Emily Sams to Martinez's position.
-On June 25, her contract was extended to the end of the 2025 season.
-On July 21, she suffered a non-contact injury to her left leg during the game against the North Carolina Courage in the 2024 NWSL x Liga MX Femenil Summer Cup.
+She became a regular starter at right back in the early part of the season, except when center back Rafaelle was healthy and pushed Emily Sams to Martinez's position.
+On June 25, her contract was extended to the end of 2025.
+On July 21, she suffered a non-contact injury to her left leg during a game against the North Carolina Courage in the NWSL x Liga MX Femenil Summer Cup.
 After the injury, she did not play for the remainder of the season but appeared on the bench for several games.
-Orlando was undefeated during her 13 regular-season games (8 starts).
+Orlando was undefeated during her 13 regular-season games that season, including 8 starts.
 The Pride went on to win its first titles in club history, lifting both the NWSL Shield and NWSL Championship trophies.

-Carolina Ascent (loan)
+Carolina Ascent

-On July 2, 2025, it was announced that Martinez would join USL Super League club Carolina Ascent on loan for the rest of the calendar year.
-She debuted for the Ascent on August 30, playing the entirety of Carolina's season-opening 2–2 draw with Fort Lauderdale United FC.
+On July 2, 2025, it was announced that Martinez would join USL Super League club Carolina Ascent on loan for the rest of the year.
+She made her debut on August 30 and played the entire match in the Ascent's season-opening 2–2 draw with Fort Lauderdale United.
+On October 18, she scored her first professional goal in a 2–1 win over Brooklyn FC, the Ascent's first road win of the season.
+After her Orlando contract expired in December, the Ascent made the loan permanent.
+She finished the season with 23 appearances, including 16 starts, as Carolina placed third in the league.
+Her final appearance came in extra time of the league final as the Ascent lost 3–1 to Lexington SC.
+On June 2, 2026, she announced her retirement from professional soccer.